Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Franz Crass established just as much as of a reputation as opera and Wagner specialist as concert and oratorio singer.
 His international breakthrough came when he appeared at the Bayreuth Festival in 1959 in Lohengrin and in 1960 in The Flying Dutchman.
 During the years that followed he would take the major opera houses and concert halls of Germany and the world by storm.
 He was a regular member of the Cologne Opera From 1962 to 1964, and of the Hamburg State Opera from 1964.
 Much in demand, he made guest appearances at the Vienna State Opera, the Bavarian State Opera in Munich, at La Scala in Milan, at Covent Garden in London, in the opera houses in West and East Berlin, Cologne, Frankfurt, and Buenos Aires.
 He worked with many a leading conductor - Otto Klemperer, Karl Böhm, Karl Richter, Herbert von Karajan, Leonard Bernstein, Pierre Boulez, and Wolfgang Sawallisch among them - during numerous opera and concert engagements, recording sessions and radio broadcasts.
 He was particularly known for his roles in operas by Mozart and Wagner.

 In 1981 Franz Crass' singing career ended abruptly - not because of a singing crisis but rather owing to a severe hearing complaint.
-Since then, he has devoted himself to advising young singers on matters of interpretation and technique.
+Since then, he devoted himself to advising young singers on matters of interpretation and technique.

 Source: Liner notes to the 3-LP album ‘Bach: Mass in B minor’, conducted by Otto Klemperer (EMI, 1968); Baker’s Biographical Dictionary of 20th Century Classical Musicians (1997); Liner notes to the CD ' J.S.
 Bach: Kantaten BWV 137, 190, 131', conducted by Hans Thamm (Rondeau Produktion, 2003)